Amusement (film): Tabitha

-Elsewhere, Tabitha Wright is spending the night in her aunt's house to babysit her cousins, Max and Danny.
+Elsewhere, Tabitha is spending the night at her aunt's house to babysit her cousins, Max and Danny.
 She finds out that their babysitter, June, had already left, though she was supposed to wait for Tabitha to arrive before leaving.
 Later that evening, a man claiming to be June's boyfriend, Owen, arrives looking for her since she missed cheerleading practice.
 He leaves when Tabitha tells him she does not know where June is.
 While exploring the house, Tabitha finds the guest bedroom decorated with clown toys, and becomes particularly scared of a life-sized clown doll sitting on the rocking chair.
 She later talks with her aunt about the life-sized doll, but is told that the family has no such a doll.
 Tabitha and the boys are then attacked by the clown, who the boys insist is Owen.
 Tabitha helps the boys escape before hiding in the shed.
 Inside, she opens the closet and finds June's corpse.
 The clown enters the room, his laughter similar to the Jeep driver's.